nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M06 - Web Basics and Spring MVC/L4 - Decouple the Controller from Entities.md

 In this lesson, **we’ll focus on exposing Resources instead of Entities from our controllers back to the client**.

-The relevant module you need to import when you're starting with this lesson is: [m6-decouple-controller-from-entities-start](https://github.com/eugenp/learn-spring/tree/module6/m6-decouple-controller-from-entities-start)
+The relevant module for this lesson is: [decouple-controller-from-entities-end](https://github.com/nbicocchi/spring-boot-course/tree/module6/decouple-controller-from-entities-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m6-decouple-controller-from-entities-end](https://github.com/eugenp/learn-spring/tree/module6/m6-decouple-controller-from-entities-end)

-**For this lesson, you can also check out a Kotlin version of the fully implemented project for reference:** [**m6-decouple-controller-from-entities-end-kotlin**](https://github.com/eugenp/learn-spring/tree/module6/decouple-controller-from-entities-end-kotlin)

 ## Reasons for Conversion